-The Executive Vice Chancellor for Academic Affairs will be responsible for implementing any imposed sanctions.
-The Executive Vice Chancellor will also inform the Registrar if the sanctions require any restrictions on the student's future enrollment or actions to be officially noted on the student's transcript.
-The Executive Vice Chancellor will keep records of all foregoing procedures in a confidential file.
+The Provost will be responsible for implementing any imposed sanctions.
+The Provost will also inform the Registrar if the sanctions require any restrictions on the student's future enrollment or actions to be officially noted on the student's transcript.
+The Provost will keep records of all foregoing procedures in a confidential file.